-If you consign goods that are classified as potentially dangerous when transported, you must arrange their packing and transportation by air, sea, road, rail or inland waterway according to international regulations.
+If you transport dangerous goods by air, sea, road, rail or inland waterway, you must pack and transport them according to international regulations.

-The UN Model Regulations harmonise the rules on the various methods of transportation into a classification system in which each dangerous substance or article is assigned to a class defining the type of danger which that substance presents.
+The UN Model Regulations put the rules on the different transportation methods into a classification system.
+This system assigns each dangerous substance or article a class that defines the type of danger the substance presents.
 The packing group (PG) then further classifies the level of danger according to PG I, PG II or PG III.

 Other regulations define the training and qualifications that dangerous goods drivers and safety advisors must hold, and when you must use one.